 Symptoms of fatty liver(alcoholic):

-Symptoms of alcoholic fatty liver are quite same as non-alcoholic fatty liver and they are as follows:
+Symptoms of the alcoholic fatty liver are quite same as non-alcoholic fatty liver and they are as follows:

 - Abdominal pain